dueca/dueca/doc/appdevelopmentg.md

 ## Shortened URL's for multiple base groups {#appdevelg_shorturl}

+Over the (extended) lifetime of a DUECA project, it might happen that the project code lives in different `git` repositories.
+As a simple example, someone attempting to fix or extend the WorldView project located at `git@github.com:dueca/WorldView.git` might need to clone this project in github to his/her personal repository, then work on that, and use a pull request to request a merge of the work with the WorldView project.
+For its housekeeping, the `dueca-gproject` stores the location of the repository URL's, and these would need to be modified whenever a repository moves.

+To fix that, there are a nuber of shortcut URL's that are automatically or custom defined.
+The first of these is `remote://`, you will find in `modules.xml` that the location of the project you are working on will have been adjusted to `origin:///MyProject.git` (assuming that project is called MyProject).
+When interacting with git, the full project URL will be substituted.

+A number of other shortcut URL's can be defined through SHELL environment variables.
+These can then be used to represent the locations of git repositories from where you might pull borrowed modules.
+These shortcut URL's all start with the string `dgr`.

-The `DAPPS_GITROOT` environment variable will indicate which URL prefix is the default for borrowing from projects where only the project name is given.
+The `DAPPS_GITROOT` environment variable maps to the shortcut URL `dgr:///`, and will indicate which URL prefix is the default for borrowing from projects where only the project name is given.

 To organise a set of repositories with projects, multiple environment variables can be defined.
 By defining `DAPPS_GITROOT_<prefix>`, project URL's starting with `dgr<prefix>:///` will have that tag replaced by the contents of the environment variables.
-At Gontrol and Simulation we commonly define:
+At Control and Simulation we commonly define:

 <table>
 <tr><th>variable</th><th>value</th><th>replaces prefix</th><th>Description</th></tr>

+<tr><td>`DAPPS_GITROOT_pub`</td>
+<td>`git@gitlab.tudelft.nl:ae-cs-dueca-base/`</td>
+<td>`dgrpub:///`</td>
+<td>Open-sourced DUECA modules on GitHub</td></td>

 <tr><td>`DAPPS_GITROOT_base`</td>
 <td>`git@gitlab.tudelft.nl:ae-cs-dueca-base/`</td>